-- Close the foil tightly around the ribs and crimp to seal.
-Return the ribs to the 300 degree grill for another hour to hour and fifteen minutes.
+- Finish grilling.
+Close the foil tightly around the ribs and crimp to seal.
+Return the ribs to the 300 degree F grill for another hour to hour and fifteen minutes.

-- Remove the foiled ribs from the packet (watch for steam) and return to the grill.
+- Finish grilling the ribs.
+Remove the foiled ribs from the packet (watch for steam) and return to the grill.

-- Liberally brush the ribs with your favorite BBQ sauce and grill for 15 more minutes to set the sauce.
+- Add the sauce.
+Liberally brush the ribs with your favorite BBQ sauce and grill for 15 more minutes to set the sauce.
 Don't leave on any longer than 15-20 minutes or the sugars in the sauce will burn.
-Let the ribs rest for 10 minutes then slice and serve.